George Kemble, PhD

 Merdad Parsey, MD, PhD

-Jinzi J. Wu
+Jinzi J. Wu PhD

 Dr. Wu has more than 20 years of experience covering R&D, GMP manufacturing and commercialization in big pharma and biotech.
-Prior to founding Ascletis, he was the Vice President at GSK R&D in the U.S. He has also held various R&D positions from Sr. Scientist to Vice President at Novartis, Immunex/Amgen and Ambrilia in USA and Canada.
+Prior to founding Ascletis, he was the vice president at GSK R&D in the U.S. He has also held various R&D positions from Sr. Scientist to Vice President at Novartis, Immunex/Amgen and Ambrilia in USA and Canada.
 Dr. Wu obtained his PhD in Cancer Biology from University of Arizona.